llorracc/cAndCwithStickyE/Software/Models/README.txt

 This document decribes the file structure and how to run the code in cAndCwithStickyE.
 The vast majority of the project is written in Python 2.7, but some empirical work uses Stata.
+It should also run on versions of Python 3.

-To run the code, you should install the Anaconda distribution of Python 2.7 (from www.continuum.io), run Spyder, and execute the MAIN file; see notes below.
-All packages used by the StickyE project are included in the base distribution of Anaconda or included in this archive.
+To run the code, you should install the Anaconda distribution of Python (from www.continuum.io, it has been tested for versions 2.7 and 3.6), pip install the requirements.txt file (type "pip install -r \path\to\requirements.txt" at the Anaconda prompt), run Spyder, and execute the MAIN file; see notes below.
+All packages used by the StickyE project will be installed by following this process.
 The only exception occurs if you try to run the "beta dist" specification of the HA-DSGE model, which is commented out in the parameters file.
-To successfully run this exercise, you must install the packages joblib and dill by typing "conda install joblib" and "conda install dill" at a command prompt.
+To successfully run this exercise, you must install the package joblib by typing "conda install joblib" at a command prompt.

 NOTE ON SPYDER: Anaconda comes with an IDE called Spyder.
 On most operating systems, Spyder can be run by typing "spyder" at a command prompt.
 On Windows 10, this does